 - Increase your fibre – fibre helps to keep your bowels moving and binds to excess oestrogen.

 - Eat fermented foods – full of probiotics, fermented foods such as sauerkraut, live yoghurt, kefir, kombucha help to re-populate the good bacteria.
-Check out The Fermented Foody blog for ideas.

 - Go easy on the alcohol! – alcohol can irritate the gut lining and alter your gut flora balance.